Incident response plan

 Now that you know what the greatest risks are, you can work out a plan to reduce these risks.
 Make a clear step-by-step plan.
 This should describe which steps must be taken and which persons and parties must be involved or informed for every possible incident.
 Such a plan provides clarity in the event of an incident.

 When someone suspects that an incident or threat is taking place, this person must be able to raise the alarm quickly.
-Make sure your employees know how to report an incident.
-This should be possible at any time of day or night.
+Make sure your employees know how to report an incident and when this is possible (preferably 24/7).
 Make sure it is also clear who will communicate with external parties (such as an IT supplier, cloud supplier, or even the emergency services).
+View an example of an emergency call list (pdf, in Dutch).

 Make sure that employees are aware of the hotline, the scenarios, and any other contact persons.
 If employees know that the plan exists and how to report incidents, they can act quickly.

-Make sure that the plans are private within your business and that all staff members know where to find them.
+Ensure that the plans are properly secured and stored safely.
+But also that the plans are accessible to everyone in the event of an incident.
 In addition, it is important to keep practising incidents so that proper incident response becomes easier and lessons can be learned from mistakes and obstacles.

 How do you ensure effective incident response?